mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 dd66 66 EEventsvents
 11 Disaster!
 Roll on the mishap table, but you are not ejected from this career.
 12 Your unit uses you to make a video threat to send to the local government.
 Decrease your Social Standing by 1 and gain an Enemy in that organization.
-Those favourable to your cause now recognize you as a hero, gain 1D3 Contacts.
+Those favorable to your cause now recognize you as a hero, gain 1D3 Contacts.
 13 You are told to go undercover with the enemy to get more information about your targets.
 Gain one of Carouse 1, Deception 1, Investigate 1 or Recon 1.
 14 An anti-guerrilla expert has been hired to deal with your unit.
 Throw Tactics 8+.
 If successful, you gain +4 to your